-Provides access to a broad range of previously classified federal records from 1900 to within the current decade.
-The types of materials include intelligence studies, policy papers, diplomatic correspondence, cabinet meeting minutes, briefing materials, and domestic surveillance and military reports.
+Provides online access to a broad range of previously classified federal records from 1900 to within the current decade.
+The types of declassified documents include intelligence studies, policy papers, diplomatic correspondence, cabinet meeting minutes, briefing materials, and domestic surveillance and military reports.
 Coverage: 1900-2008.

 Political affairs, Jews, refugee & relief activities, German-owned property in Rome, property rights, and the Vatican Bank.
 The collection consists of the State Departments records of the President's personal representative to Pope Pius XII.
 An Archives Unbound database.
 Coverage: 1940-1950.